ScAAN/waterfrontmap/README.md

 - [this](https://www.mapbox.com/help/mapbox-gl-js-expressions/) will
   probably be helpful in drawing a circle with a half mile / mile
 	  radius from the SMIA borders

+## How to add info to map

+1. Convert to geojson
+2. Use [mapshaper](http://mapshaper.org/) or similar website to check that the geography info in the geojson is correct.
+3. Use the notebook `WFM_datahists` jupyter notebook in this directory to check the other properties (we should probably re-write the code there to make it a little easier to load in geojson and inspect the various properties).
+4. You may need to add a field that is either a calculation on the existing properties (like `Perc_POC_P003009` in `reduced_Race.geojson`) or a simplification of an existing property (like `Human_Readable_Zone` in `nyczd.geojson`)
+5. Find the field you want to plot and determine its values.
+6. Go to `index.html` and find the various `map.addLayer` commands.
+If your data is categorical, base it on the `"Zoning"` layer; if it's numerical, base it on the `"Perceptn People of Color"` layer.
+Use [Color Brewer](http://colorbrewer2.org/) to find colors (python's `seaborn` library also has a very good selection of palettes; you can see an example of how to get hex codes from `seaborn` at the top of the notebook).
+Make sure to give your layer a descriptive id.
+7. Add a legend near the top with the other legends.
+This should be very similar to the `fill-color` field in your layer.
+Make sure your layer has a descriptive id.
+8. Find the `toggleableLayerIds` and `toggleableLegendIds` variables at the bottom of the `index.html` files.
+Add the layer id to `toggleableLayerIds` and the layer id : legend id pair to `toggleableLegendIds`.
+9. That should be it!
+But it probably won't be.
+Your browser developer tools may help determine what's going on.
+Common issues are issues with the geojson's geography info (but step 2 should've helped you check that) and type issues (if the data is stored as a number and your comparing it to strings, for example).